Air quality terms

-There are two types of air quality alerts:
+There are 2 types of air quality alerts:

 Air quality alerts of POOR and VERY POOR categories are likely to impact people particularly sensitive to the effects of air pollution.
 Extreme episodes of air pollution such as during prolonged bushfires (HAZARDOUS category) can affect everyone's health.